mjf1406/11-11-workout-tracker/README.md

 - UI: we have a new color scheme!
 - added: the tidbits of advice are now randomized on the `workout-complete` page
 - optimized: rendering of `workout` no longer has the strange content shift
-- optimized: `MainNav` no longer has the weird content shift

 ### p0